Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Conservation laws and dynamics

 Second, we rely on our discovery of a microscopic expression of the conservation of $A$; this will be essential in our development of local smoothing estimates.
 The relevant density $\rho$ is introduced in Lemma~\ref{L:A}; see \eqref{micro A}.
 The corresponding currents (for various flows) are collected in Corollary~\ref{C:microscopic}, building on a number of intermediate results.

 \begin{lem}[Properties of \(A\)] There exists \(\delta>0\) so that for all \(q\in \Bd\) and real \(|\kappa|\geq 1\), the series \eqref{A-def'} defining \(A\) converges absolutely.
 Moreover,

 \end{lem}

-\begin{proof} The estimate \eqref{Lambda} guarantees not only that the series \eqref{A-def'} converges absolutely and uniformly for $|\kappa|\geq 1$ and $q\in \Bd$, provided $0<\delta\ll1$, but also that the same convergence holds for the term-wise derivative with respect to $\kappa$:
+\begin{proof} First, we observe that the series \eqref{A-def'} converges absolutely and uniformly for $|\kappa|\geq 1$ and $q\in \Bd$, provided $0<\delta\ll1$.
+This follows from the estimate \eqref{Lambda}.
+In the same way, convergence holds for the term-wise derivative of the series \eqref{A-def'} with respect to $\kappa$.
+The terms appearing are exactly those from \eqref{rho-Series terms} and \eqref{g12-gamma-Series}, and so we may deduce that